nsfcac/repacss-user-guide/docs/account/index.md

-# Manage Your Account 🧑‍💻🔐
+# Account Management

-!!! info "About this Section 📘"
+!!! info "Purpose of This Section"
-    This section provides essential information on how to manage your REPACSS account, update credentials, and ensure secure access to system resources.
+    This section outlines procedures for managing user accounts on the REPACSS High-Performance Computing (HPC) system, including credential updates and authentication protocols.

-To use REPACSS, users must have an active account.
-Managing your account ensures uninterrupted access to computing resources, data storage, and support tools.
+In order to access REPACSS resources, users must maintain an active and secure account.
+Proper account management ensures continued access to computing services, storage allocations, and user support systems.

+---

-## Password & Credential Management 🔒
+## Password and Credential Management

-User authentication is critical to secure access.
-REPACSS supports:
+Secure authentication is required for all user interactions with the REPACSS system.
+The following credential management practices are supported:

-- 🔄 Secure password updates
+- Secure password updates through the official TTU identity management system
-- 🛡️ Multi-Factor Authentication (MFA) setup *(coming soon)*
+- Multi-Factor Authentication (MFA) support
-- 🗝️ SSH key registration for seamless logins
+- SSH key registration for secure and password-less logins

-If you forget your password, contact IT Help Central to reset your TTU password.
+If your password is forgotten or compromised, you must contact Texas Tech University’s IT Help Central to initiate a reset and regain account access.

+---

-## Support 🆘
+## Support and Issue Resolution

-If you encounter account-related issues or have trouble accessing your dashboard, please contact the [REPACSS Support Team](mailto:repacss-support@domain.edu).
+For assistance with account access, credential issues, or related technical matters, contact the REPACSS Support Team via email at [repacss-support@ttu.edu](mailto:repacss-support@ttu.edu).
+Include your eRaider ID and a detailed description of the issue to expedite resolution.

+---

+_Last updated: June 2025_